oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Hypothesis is an advanced testing library for Python.
 It lets you write tests which are parametrized by a source of examples, and then generates simple and comprehensible examples that make your tests fail.
 This lets you find more bugs in your code with less work.

-**URL**
+**More Information**

 https://github.com/HypothesisWorks/hypothesis

 **Available Versions**::

-    5.41.5-GCCcore-10.2.0
-    5.41.2-GCCcore-10.2.0
-    6.13.1-GCCcore-10.3.0
+    4.23.4-GCCcore-8.2.0
     6.14.6-GCCcore-11.2.0
-    4.23.4-GCCcore-8.2.0
     4.44.2-GCCcore-8.3.0-Python-3.7.4
+    6.13.1-GCCcore-10.3.0
+    5.41.2-GCCcore-10.2.0
+    5.41.5-GCCcore-10.2.0

 icc